Gholson, Texas

 Gholson is a city in McLennan County, Texas, United States.
-The population was 1,061 at the 2010 census.
-It is part of the Waco Metropolitan Statistical Area.
+The population was recorded as 1,250 in the 2020 census.
+It is part of the Waco metropolitan area.

-The area was settled in the 1840s, and was early known as Sardis.
-The name Gholson, after early settlers, brothers Benjamin and Samuel Gholson, came into gradual use, and became the official name of the post office in 1887.
+The area was settled in the 1840s, and was originally known as Sardis.
+The name Gholson, named after its early settlers, brothers Benjamin and Samuel Gholson, came into gradual use, and became the official name of the post office in 1887.